Wants to Meet Up

 One Amazing Thing I’ve Done

 Not just one thing stands out in my mind, but I've seen many amazing things.
-I've mounted the Great Wall as well as Meso-American pyramids, I've taken a spectacular elephant ride in Thailand, jumped off of a bridge (with a rope!), love swimming naked, eaten animals that you can't sell for food in the US, picked lemons on the Amalfi coast.
+I've mounted the Great Wall as well as Meso-American pyramids, I've taken a spectacular elephant ride in Thailand, jumped off of a bridge (with a rope!), love swimming naked, eaten animals that you can't sell for food in the US, have picked lemons on the hillside groves of the Amalfi coast.
 I've ridden on the back on a garbage truck in Mexico with a caguama in hand at 3 in the morning.
-You can see something amazing almost any time if you're in the right mindset.
+But you can see something amazing almost any time if you're in the right mindset.

 Teach, Learn, Share

 The conscientious hedonist.
 You are the most important person on the planet for yourself.
-Put your personal happiness above all else in life, but be respectful of others' right to happiness as well.
+Put your personal happiness above all else in life, being respectful of others' right to happiness.

 What I Can Share with Hosts